lukeab/k8s-local-dev-env/README.md

 TODO:Other cluster base services, Logging, Metrics tracing and ssl components will be deployed through gitops.

-During bootstrap, argocd will automatically login, but for the weui, got to https://argocd.k3d.localhost Retreive the password with:
+During bootstrap, argocd will automatically login, but to see the ui, got to https://argocd-k3d.localhost Retreive the password with:

 ```bash